canro91/canro91.github.io/_posts/2021-02-05-FailingTest.md

 ## Make your tests fail

 Of course, that test is passing.
 The code throws an `ArgumentNullException`.
 But, that exception is coming from the wrong place.
 It comes from the validation for the email configuration, not from our new validation.
 I forgot to use a valid email configuration in the new builder method.
-I used a mock reference instead. _I only realized that after getting my code reviewed.
-Point for the code review!_
+I used a mock reference without any values, instead.
+I only realized that after getting my code reviewed. _Point for the code review!_

 **Make sure to always start writing a failing test.
 And, this test should fail for the right reasons.** If you write your tests after writing the production code, comment some parts of your production code to see your tests failing.
 Or change the assertions on purpose.